 Why do a PhD in the first place?

-You probably haven’t yet seriously thought about what to do after your PhD but whether your direction is to enter academia as a Physics researcher or to take your Physics PhD training into a career in the “real world” the GRADnet programme can help you make your mind up and prepare you.
-Here’s one of our former PhD graduates help you with what you need to know.
+You may not be sure what you want to do after your physics PhD but whether your plan is to remain in academia or to take your PhD training into a career in industry, the GRADnet programme can help you decide and prepare you for what comes next.

 There is no one stereotypical physics researcher and we welcome candidates from all backgrounds.